BigQuery vs Snowflake - Data Warehouse Comparison

 Snowflake and BigQuery are already well-known, modern cloud data warehouse solutions to those who think seriously about big data.
+Both solutions present extreme performance, flexibility, and great usability.
+But, when it comes to the battle of Snowflake vs BigQuery, how do you choose the right data warehouse for a specific project?

 In terms of Snowflake vs BigQuery, whether it's batching or streaming, time-series or cross-sectional data, megabytes or petabytes in size, both data warehouses work well to serve even the most complex data analytics, reporting, or prediction data use cases.